Published by: admin

 My first thoughts at the time were “Wow, this guy is a serious expert and I can get lessons from him?
 How much must they cost?“.

-So when I saw that they only cost $90 for the videos, I was pleasantly surprised..and a little skeptical.
-Why would an expert like Gaiman do a course for only $90?
-Or if his course was only $90..would it be any good?
+So when I saw that they didn’t cost much for the videos, I was pleasantly surprised..and a little skeptical.
+Why would an expert like Gaiman do a course for only a small price?
+Would it be any good?

 Still, I kept seeing more videos coming out from more and more experts, and the production value looked amazing.
-I decided to buy the full all-access pass for only $180 (amazing price!) and check some of them out.
+I decided to buy the full all-access pass for only the price of two single courses (amazing price!) and check some of them out.

 This Masterclass review is going to detail my findings and opinions.